|

 roofs along the length of the effected track or road.

-train, modern railroad snow removal trains employ snow blowers that
+modern railroad snow removal trains employ snow blowers that run at

 |